SecurityEssentials/Teams2NVivo/index.md

 * The video and transcript appear as entries in due course in the chat (**The transcript may take several hours to produce**)

-**Note**: As of May 2024, the latest version of Teams on Mac (and probably PC) by default only produces a transcript without names.
-To get round this, use the **Web** [version of Teams](https://teams.microsoft.com/v2/), which, bizarrely, still delivers the transcript in the old format.

 * <img src="images/TeamsChat.png">